vrde/ethnode/README.md

 # Examples

 ## Start ethnode and store the data in a specific directory
 Every time you run `ethnode`, it creates a new temporary directory to store the data.
-If you want to persist the data across
+If you want to persist the data in a specific directory use:
 ```
 ethnode --workdir=mydata
 ```